 - Ability to pass a WA State police background check and valid social security number are required to register with the state.

-- Upon acceptance into the program, student and parent/guardian are encouraged to participate in the Orientation at Cascadia Tech Academy.
+- Upon acceptance into the program, student and parent/guardian are required to attend the orientation at Cascadia Tech Academy.

 - Student membership in ADAA (American Dental Assistant Association) – $35

 - Student membership in HOSA (Future Health Professionals) – $20

 Approximately 50% of the time will be devoted to theory and 50% to lab/clinical, hands-on application.

 1 – 4 hours per week

 Career Opportunities: (*) Indicates more education is required